 2. Don’t Make Sleeping Through The Night A Goal

-It sounds like a depressing peace of advice, but it’s really quite liberating.
+When it comes to the 10 tips for surviving the first year of parenthood, it sounds like a depressing piece of advice, but it’s really quite liberating.
 It’s not that you shouldn’t sleep when you can, because you should.
 You should sleep whenever the baby is sleeping.

 Instead of trying to focus on eight hours of uninterrupted sleep, take what you can get and try and make things easy for yourself.
 If the baby sleeps best in the bed with you, that’s okay – just research how to co-sleep safely.